-Using the table Venue information and the following dialogs Venue group and Venue type code, you manage the information about the access point's location.
+Information about the access point's location is managed using the table Venue information and the subsequent dialogs Venue group and Venue type code.

 In the event of a manual search, additional details on the Venue information help a user to select the correct hotspot.
 If more than one operator (e.g., multiple cafés) in a single hotspot zone uses the same SSID, the user can clearly identify the appropriate location using the venue information.